-1.2 Generating the direction of arrival
+1.2 Generating the Direction Of Arrival

 Once the timing difference has been determined, a geometric model is used to estimate the direction of arrival of the sound source.
-A simplified description is presented in Fig 5, showing two microphones M1 and M2, separated by a distance D, with two unique path lengths X1 and X2 to a sound source S. The sound source S is assumed to be sufficiently far away from the microphone array, such that the transmitted sound waves are planar, and can be processed with the right triangle generated by M1, M2 and the incident sound wave.
+A simplified description is presented in Fig 5, showing two microphones M1 and M2, separated by a distance D, with two unique path lengths X1 and X2 to a sound source S.

 Given the right triangle made by M1, M2 and the path length X1, with an angle of θ , the opposite then becomes $Dsin\theta$, given the distance D between the two microphones.
 This distance represents the extra distance the wavefront must travel to reach M1 once it has reached M2.
-This distance is directly computed from the timing difference τ , and so the measured quantities are related as in Eq.(7).
+This distance is directly computed from the timing difference τ , and so the measured quantities are related as in Eq (7).